AydinSafi/snakegamewithoutsnake/README.md

 # snakegamewithoutsnake
-Hi! i made a snake game but there is no snake... couldn't fix it, so have fun!!1!
+Hi! i made a snake game with Python but there is no snake... couldn't fix it, so have fun!!1!